 👉 Unlike other styles of yoga, yin with its long-held postures requires a slightly different approach when teaching classes.

-#1 Understand how yin differs from other styles
+#1 understand how yin differs

 Just about every facet of yin differs from its yang-style counterparts.
 In vinyasa, the room is heated, practitioners move continuously from pose to pose, and work to actively stretch their muscles.